NOAA-EMC/RDASApp/.github/PULL_REQUEST_TEMPLATE/feature_pr.md

 -
 - ...

-## Sample Result (optional)
-> Add a screenshot with the final result.

 ## Checklist
+- [ ] I have performed a self-review of my own code.
+- [ ] I have run rrfs tests before creating the PR (if applicable).
 - [ ] Unit tests added/updated (if applicable).
-- [ ] I have done a self review of my code.
-- [ ] I have tested the feature locally.
-- [ ] I have run the rrfs-test unit test.